Animal Biology and Wildlife Conservation (top-up)

 Program Overview

-The University of Kent offers a wide range of undergraduate and postgraduate courses, including the Animal Biology and Wildlife Conservation (top-up) BA (Hons) program.
-This program is designed for students who have completed the HND Applied Animal Science or equivalent award.
+The University of Kent offers a top-up degree course in Animal Biology and Wildlife Conservation for students who have completed the HND Applied Animal Science or equivalent award.

 - Conservation Zoology